 Develop a Project

-The VCS project cycle sets out the four major steps in developing an individual project to generate quality-assured GHG emission reductions and credits.
+The VCS project cycle sets out the four major steps in developing an individual project to generate credible GHG emission removals and reductions and credits.

 The first step in the project development process is selecting a methodology applicable to the proposed project.
 This can either be an existing VCS methodology or one developed under an approved GHG program such as the Clean Development Mechanism (CDM).
 If an applicable methodology does not exist, project developers are welcome to propose their own.

-Once a project is listed on the Project Pipeline, projects proponents develop a complete project description using the VCS template and have it validated by an approved validation/verification body (VVB).
+Once the project’s public comment period is over, project proponents finalize the complete project description using the latest VCS Project Description Template and have the project validated by an approved validation/verification body (VVB).
 This process determines whether a project meets all VCS rules and requirements.
-The PD can be developed before, during or after project design and implementation.
+Once the VVB concludes the validation, the project proponent may submit the project for registration.